AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/import-a-program.md

 >[!CAUTION]
 >
->When importing a program, emails/landing pages that contain [dynamic content](/help/marketo/product-docs/personalization/segmentation-and-snippets/segmentation/understanding-dynamic-content.md) will be skipped.
+>When importing a program, emails/Landing Pages that contain [dynamic content](/help/marketo/product-docs/personalization/segmentation-and-snippets/segmentation/understanding-dynamic-content.md){target="_blank"} will be skipped.